dwburer/Prioritask/README.md

 - [flatpickrv4](https://chmln.github.io/flatpickr/) (Javascript datetime control)
 - [Font Awesome](http://fontawesome.io/) (Icon and glyph font toolkit)

+### *Abstract*
-***Abstract* - This project is centered around the design and implementation of a lightweight “To-Do List” application with a heavy focus placed on an effective, intuitive user experience.
+This project is centered around the design and implementation of a lightweight “To-Do List” application with a heavy focus placed on an effective, intuitive user experience.
 The primary metric used to organize tasks is “urgency”, a number calculated from due dates and time estimates.
 This metric is translated into visual indicators to signify the importance, or priority, of a task.
 The user interface adopts a minimalist aesthetic to eliminate distracting elements and place focus on the most import layout components.
 Additionally, as a web-based application with user authentication, Prioritask achieves cross-platform functionality and accessibility across multiple devices.
 The visual distinctions of urgency in conjunction with the previously mentioned user experience considerations are key attributes that grant this implementation the desired focus on productive, natural use.**

 ### Introduction